 Not just as earrings, but pretty much everywhere on her.

 These wigs.
 These old fashioned, really stupid looking wigs.
 Wigs have been a fashion statement for centuries, and are still used today in British courtrooms, but they generally look considerably more stylish than the ridiculous, spidery affairs the Zanscare elite are afflicted with.

 Note that the bells are explained as being linked with crazy!Fuala's obsession with the guillotine (they were the same kind of bells worn by the ones to be executed).

-Katejina deciding to sicc some bikini-clad soldiers with Anti-MS weaponry on Uso while he is in his Gundam, although given that the chains of command had basically broken by that point and Katejina was so far off the deep end the fact it was a terrible plan that made no sense was entirely the point.
-It also depicts how horribly brainwashed the few remaining forces of the Zanscare are for even being willing to participate in such an attack.
+Katejina deciding to sicc some bikini-clad soldiers with Anti-MS weaponry on Uso while he is in his Gundam.
+This may make some sense in that she wanted to traumatise him further by forcing him to see who he killing as well as triggering all his sexual neuroses, but it may just have been indicative of how far gone Katejina was by that point.
+It also shows how horribly brainwashed the few remaining forces of the Zanscare are for even being willing to participate in such an attack.

 There's a few others as well: Chronicle's death being ruined by a THUDright before the Eye Catch is a good exemple.

-Arbeo's isn't better: look at this face !
+Arbeo's isn't better, for the face he pulls.
 It's easily one of the few deaths of the franchise that can double as a funny.

 The Woobie: All of the Shrike Team because of how none are left alive at the end of the series.
 Hell, the first member to die, Helen, was killed off one episode after they debuted!
 Even worse is how the last member, Connie, proclaimed she's protect Uso as the last surviving member of the team only to be unceremoniously killed by Katejina moments later.